grafana/grafana/docs/sources/reference/search.md

 ## Filter by Tag(s)

-If you have a lot of dashboards use tags to organize them.
-You can add tags in the dashboards settings modal.
+Tags are a great way to organize your dashboards, especially as the number of dashbaords grow.
+Tags can be added and managed in the dashboard `Settings`.

+To filter the dashboard list by tag, click on any tag appearing in the right column.
+The list may be further filtered by cliking on additional tags:

 <img class="no-shadow" src="/img/v2/dashboard_search_tag_filtering.gif">

-To filter the dashboard list by tag, click on any tag appearing in the right column.
-The list may be further filtered by cliking on additional tags.
+Alternately, to see a list of all available tags, click the tags link in the search bar.
+All tags will be shown, and when a tag is selected, the dashboard search will be instantly filtered:

 <img class="no-shadow" src="/img/v2/dashboard_search_tags_all_filtering.gif">

-Alternately, to see a list of all available tags, click the tags link in the search bar.
-All tags will be shown, and when a tag is selected, the dashboard search will be instantly filtered.

 When using only a keybaord: `tab` to focus on the *tags* link, `▼` down arrow key to find a tag and select with the `Enter` key.